 City Secretary's Office Achieves Exemplary Five-Star Designation for 2021

-The City Secretary’s Office has received the Exemplary Five-Star Designation from the Texas Department of State Health Services, Vital Records Division for the eleventh year.
+For the eleventh year, the City Secretary's Office has received the Exemplary Five-Star Designation from the Texas Department of State Health Services, Vital Records Division.

-The Exemplary Five-Star Designation is the State’s highest honor for vital statistics registrars and would not be possible without the hard work and dedication of each member of the City Secretary’s Office.
+The Exemplary Five-Star Designation is the State's highest honor for vital statistics registrars.
+It would not be possible without the hard work and dedication of each member of the City Secretary's Office.

 Are you interested in serving on a City Board or Commission?

-Serving on a City board or commission offers an excellent opportunity to provide input and insight for the improvement of the City’s operations and the Tomball community.
+Serving on a City board or commission offers an excellent opportunity to provide input and insight to improve the City's operations and the Tomball community.
 The time commitment is minimal, but the opportunity to make a difference is significant.
 Membership on City boards or commissions is open to all Tomball residents.
 Service is voluntary and without monetary compensation.
 The City will provide any required training.
 Applications remain on file for two years only and are available through "Quick Links" (to the right).

 The City Secretary of Tomball